AVONDALE SWEET ROSIE

 In late October 2009, a few days before we laid our beloved old mare Reminiscing to rest, my old friend Tom Bainbridge emailed me and said he would part with his stunning black mare, Avondale Sweet Rosie.
 I have loved this mare since I first saw her on Tom's website, and had told Tom if he would ever consider selling her, to please let me know.
 Bless him, he remembered, and his promise that this beautiful black mare would be mine helped ease my sadness over Marie's loss.
 It was meant to be, and it is impossible for me to ever thank Tom enough for his kindness.

 Rosie is broke to ride, although much of her life has been spent out to pasture or raising foals.
 She was used in a handicapped riding program while with her second owner, Liz Banks.
-She has the Funquest curviness and big trot, and her size comes from her Red Correll breeding.
+She has the Funquest curviness and big trot, and her size comes from her Blackwood Correll breeding.

-Rosie had a reputation of being aloof with people and dominant in the herd.
-Here, she is near the bottom of the herd's pecking order and I find her to be most affectionate.
+Rosie came to me with a reputation of being aloof with people and dominant in the herd.
+Here, she is near the bottom of the pecking order and I find her to be most affectionate.
 It is not the pushy, in your face sort of Morgan friendliness.
 It is more subtle communication, always polite and very regal.
 What is more (and I know it sounds a bit corny) I swear she knows how much I love her, and she reciprocates.
 While most of my other horses seem only interested in me for the food they get, Rosie enjoys companionship.
 When she sees me she will nicker.
 When I turn her out in the evenings, instead of heading off to the grass she will linger beside me for a pet and some scritches.
 She is the most amazing mover and a sensitive but calm riding horse.
 Enough of my gushing- I think you get the message.
 I am so glad Rosie ended up being "the one".

 Darkhawk of Hideaway